spryker-sdk/sdk/docs/task.md

 `sdk:update:all` - executes the updates of all existing tasks.
 The [lifecycle events](lifecycle_management.md) will be triggered after.

-`rm -rf ./db && spryker-sdk sdk:init:sdk` - the hard way (only for developers)

 ## How to create task

 Task can be created in a declarative way by specifying the task yaml configuration file or by implementing `\SprykerSdk\SdkContracts\Entity\TaskInterface` as a php class.